LibreCAD/docs/getstart/configure.rst

 There are three categories on the "Appearence" tab that allows the user to change the look and behaviour of LibreCAD.

-The *Graphic View* category has options for the snp indicator style and shape, scrollbars and grid.
+The *Graphic View* category has options for the snap indicator style and shape, scrollbars and grid.
 Use the *Snap Indicator Lines* to select the style for orthogonal (Crosshair, Crosshair 2 or Spiderweb) or isometric (Isometric) projections.
 The *Anti-alias* setting, if supported by the hardware, when checked will reduce jagged edgdes of diagonal lines, circles, etc.

 The *Language* categories allows the the user to select the language used in the GUI and command line.
 Supported languages can be found in the :ref:`appendix <languages>`.